-- 8.1 Publish its findings in respect of the Elected Member's conduct; - 8.2 Report its findings to Council for information; - 8.3 Recommend to the Elected Member's Group Leader (or in the case of un-grouped members, recommend to Council or to Committees) that he/she be removed from any or all Committees or Sub-Committees of the Council; - 8.4 Recommend to the Leader of the Council that the Elected Member be removed from the Cabinet, or removed from particular Portfolio responsibilities; - 8.5 Instruct the Monitoring Officer to arrange training for the Elected Member; - 8.6 Remove the Elected Member from all outside appointments to which he/she has been appointed or nominated by the authority; - 8.7 Withdraw facilities provided to the Elected Member by the Council, such as a computer, website and/or email and Internet access; or - 8.8 Exclude the Elected Member from the Council's offices or other premises, with the exception of meeting rooms as necessary for attending Council, Committee and Sub-Committee meetings.
+- 8.1 Publish its findings in respect of the elected member's conduct; - 8.2 Report its findings to Council for information; - 8.3 Recommend to the elected member's Group Leader (or in the case of un-grouped members, recommend to Council or to Committees) that he/she be removed from any or all Committees or Sub-Committees of the Council;

+- 8.4 Recommend to the Leader of the Council that the elected member be removed from the Cabinet, or removed from particular Portfolio responsibilities; - 8.5 Instruct the Monitoring Officer to arrange training for the elected member; - 8.6 Remove the elected member from all outside appointments to which he/she has been appointed or nominated by the authority; - 8.7 Withdraw facilities provided to the elected member by the Council, such as a computer, website and/or email and Internet access; or - 8.8 Exclude the elected member from the Council's offices or other premises, with the exception of meeting rooms as necessary for attending Council, Committee and Sub-Committee meetings.

-The Hearing Panel has no power to suspend or disqualify an Elected Member or to withdraw an Elected Members' basic or special responsibility allowances.
+The Hearing Panel has no power to suspend or disqualify the member or to withdraw members' or special responsibility allowances.

-9. What happens at the end of the hearing?
+9 What happens at the end of the hearing?

-At the end of the hearing, the Chair will state the decision of the Hearing Panel as to whether the Elected Member failed to comply with the Code of Conduct and announce the sanction imposed for the breach of the Code of Conduct.
-As soon as reasonably practicable thereafter, the Monitoring Officer, or his nominee, will prepare a formal decision notice in consultation with the Chair of the Hearing Panel, and send a copy to you, and the Elected Member.
+At the end of the hearing, the Chair will state the decision of the Hearing Panel as to whether the elected member failed to comply with the Code of Conduct and announce the sanction imposed for the breach of the Code of Conduct.

-The decision notice will be made available for public inspection and will be reported for information to the next convenient meeting of full Council.
+As soon as reasonably practicable thereafter, the Monitoring Officer, or nominee, shall prepare a formal decision notice in consultation with the Chair of the Hearing Panel, and send a copy to you, the elected member.
+The decision notice will be made available for public inspection and report the decision for information to the next convenient meeting of full Council.

-10. Who are the Hearings Panel?
+10 Who are the Hearings Panel?

-The Hearing Panel is a Sub-Committee of the Council's Standards Committee comprising Councillors.
+The Hearing Panel is a Sub-Committee of the Council's Standards Committee.
 The Council has determined that it will comprise of a minimum of four members of the Standards Committee, which will reflect the Council's political balance.

-The Independent Person will be required to attend all meetings of the Hearing Panel and his/her views must be taken into consideration before the Hearing Panel takes any decision on whether the Elected Member's conduct constitutes a failure to comply with the Code of Conduct, and if it does what sanction should be imposed.
+The Independent Person will be required to attend all meetings of the Hearing Panel and his/her views must be taken into consideration before the Hearing Panel takes any decision on whether the elected member's conduct constitutes a failure to comply with the Code of Conduct, and if it does what sanction should be imposed.

-11. What is an Independent Person?
+11 What is an Independent Person?

 The Independent Person is a person who has applied for the post following advertisement of a vacancy.
-They are appointed by a positive vote from a majority of all the members of Council in accordance with the Localism Act 2011.
+They are appointed by a positive vote from a majority of all the members of Council.